department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/data-domains/downloadable-reports/downloadable-reports.md

       - Department of defense military service information

 ### VA Health Summary Reports
-- We will continue to provide the ability to create and download Health Summary reports as these reports fill different needs for Veterans and contain different information than Blue Button reports.
+- We will continue to provide the ability to create and download VA Health Summary reports as these reports fill different needs for Veterans and contain different information than Blue Button reports.
 - Once a VA Health Summary has been generated, it can be viewed in the browser as HTML, or downloaded as a PDF or XML file.
 - The page that generates the VA Health Summary must present the last and current generated reports, along with the links to view or download them as above.
 - On the VA Health Summary Download Results page, it should include:
-  - VA health summary user guide [link](https://www.myhealth.va.gov/mhv-portal-web/documents/314545/444506/VAHealthSummaryUserGuide.pdf)
+  - VA Health Summary user guide [link](https://www.myhealth.va.gov/mhv-portal-web/documents/314545/444506/VAHealthSummaryUserGuide.pdf)
   - Learn more [link](https://www.myhealth.va.gov/mhv-portal-web/health-summary-va-ccd-learn-more)
   - What's in the VA health summary? [link](https://www.myhealth.va.gov/mhv-portal-web/documents/314545/444506/MyHealtheVetVAHealthSummaryDataAndBusinessRules.pdf)
   - A list of files that are (not) ready to download:
     - File contents
     - File name
-    - Request date
+    - Request date and time
     - Status (ready to download / Request being processed)
-    - I want to...(links to view or download in PDF, TXT, XML)
+    - I want to...(links to view or download in PDF, XML)
   - A user should be informed about downloading their VA Health Summary Report:
-    - - Before a user gets to the download results page, there should be a plain language explaination on what VA Health Summary is and how a user can use it.
+    - Before a user gets to the download results page, there should be a plain language explaination on what VA Health Summary is and how a user can use it.
     - How to protect their information and identity [link](https://www.myhealth.va.gov/mhv-portal-web/protecting-your-personal-health-information)
-    - The information in the health summary can be updated once each dat.
+    - The information in the health summary can be updated once each day.
     - You can cancel download anytime.
     - All requests to download are tracked, so they can see these requests in account activity history.
-  - A back button that allows a user to get back to the previous page.
+  - A back button that allows a user to return to the previous page.

 ## Research to date